Ko Yong-hui: Biography

 Born in Ikuno Korea Town of Osaka, Japan, Ko's birth date and Japanese name in Japanese official records are 26 June 1952 and Takada Hime (高田姫), respectively.
 Her father, Ko Gyon-tek, worked in an Osaka sewing factory run by Japan's ministry of war, a 16th-generation descendant of the Joseon scholar official, Ko Tŭkchong.
-Her mother is also Korean.
+Her mother was also Korean.
 She, along with her family, moved to North Korea in May 1961 or 1962 as part of a repatriation program.
 In the early 1970s, she began working as a dancer for the Mansudae Art Troupe in Pyongyang.
-Her younger sister Ko Yong-suk sought asylum from the U.S. embassy in Bern, Switzerland, while she was living there taking care of Kim Jong Un during his school days, according to South Korea's National Intelligence Service; U.S. officials arranged Ko Yong-suk's departure from the country without consulting South Korean officials.
+Her younger sister Ko Yong Suk sought asylum from the U.S. embassy in Bern, Switzerland, while she was living there taking care of Kim Jong Un during his school days, according to South Korea's National Intelligence Service; U.S. officials arranged Ko Yong Suk's departure from the country without consulting South Korean officials.

 It is thought that Ko and Kim Jong Il first met in 1972.
-In 1981, Ko had a son named Kim Jong-chul, her first child with Kim.
+In 1981, Ko had a son named Kim Jong Chul, her first child with Kim.
 It was Kim's fourth child, after daughter Kim Hye-gyong (born 1968 to Hong Il-chon), son Kim Jong-nam (born 1971 to Song Hye-rim), and daughter Kim Sol-song (born 1974 to Kim Young-sook).
 Kim Jong Il's second child with Ko, the present North Korean supreme leader Kim Jong Un, followed one to three years after Jong-chul.
 Their third child, Kim Yo Jong, a daughter, was believed to be about 23 in 2012; however, the birth year of Kim Yo Jong is also given as 1987.

 On 27 August 2004, various sources reported that Ko had died in Paris from an unspecific illness, probably of breast cancer; however, there are other reports, stating that she was treated in Paris in the spring of 2004 and flown back to Pyongyang where she fell into a coma and died in August 2004.